-Nepal is known for its incredible natural wonders and its rich culture.
-This country is full of mountainous regions that include many of the tallest mountains in the world, like Mt.
-Everest.
-This is why it is a popular destination for those who enjoy adventurous sports.
-It is also the place where Buddha was born, so the number of temples and different religions that coexist within its borders is very high.
+Nepal is known for its incredible natural wonders and rich culture.
+The country is full of mountainous regions and includes Mount Everest, the highest point on Earth.
+This is why it is a popular destination for those who enjoy adventure sports.
+It is also where Buddha was born, so there are many temples and religious sites within its borders.
 But if we set all of this aside, have you ever considered studying at a university in Nepal?
-In this article, we will be looking at the cheapest universities in Nepal.
+In this article, we will be looking at some of the cheapest universities and colleges in Nepal.

 Affordable Schools in Nepal for International Students